patricksavalle/devops-project-template/README.md

 - [ ] Never go dark, never assume, communicate with appropriate stakeholders in all phases of the project

-- [ ] Enable projects to function autonomously (enabling processes, architecture, governance)
+- [ ] Enable projects to function autonomously and self-organising (self-service, architecture, governance)

 - [ ] Create in ever shorter increments and optimize in ever shorter iterations until everything is continuous